Have you been contacted by a company called AWA Collections, or has a collection account from the company showed up on your credit report?

 Never make a promise to send a payment – or even infer that you might – unless you fully intend to follow through.

 4. Familiarize yourself with your rights under federal law

-You can learn these protections by reading the Debt Collection FAQs provided by the Federal Trade Commission (FTC).
+Read about your protections on the Debt Collection FAQs page provided by the Federal Trade Commission (FTC).

 Get Professional Help to Deal with AWA Collections

 While all the information above will be helpful in dealing with AWA Collections, there are no guarantees.

 Dealing with collection agencies is complicated, and they don’t play fair.

 If you don’t feel you’re up to the task, or if you have multiple collections, we recommend using a good credit repair company instead.